daverosoff/PreTeXtual/README.md

-2. Open your entire source folder as a project and use Goto Symbol in Project (<kbd>Ctrl+Shift+R</kbd>/<kbd>Cmd+Shift+R</kbd>) to see all the `xml:id` for all the MathBook XML files in the project (must use `.mbx` or `.ptx` extension for indexing to succeed).
+2. Open your entire source folder as a project and use Goto Symbol in Project (<kbd>Ctrl+Shift+R</kbd>/<kbd>Cmd+Shift+R</kbd>) to see all the `xml:id` for all the PreTeXt files in the project (must use `.mbx` or `.ptx` extension for indexing to succeed).

-3. If you have been using `xml:id` to label your stuff, try typing `<xref ref="` (the beginning of a cross-reference).
+3. Try typing `<xref ref="` (the beginning of a cross-reference).
 Sublime Text should show you a panel containing all xml:id values along with the elements they go with.
 Choose one to insert it at the caret and close the `xref` tag.
    Alternatively, type `ref` and hit <kbd>Tab</kbd> to activate the `xref` snippet.
 Then hit <kbd>Ctrl+L, X</kbd> or <kbd>Ctrl+L, Ctrl+Space</kbd> to bring up the completions menu.
 There are several variants of the `ref`